Submitty/submitty.github.io/_docs/developer/interface_design_style_guide/web_accessibility.md

 * Use WAVE to test your UI as it is being developed.
 It is easier to correct issues as the UI is being developed rather than fix it after the UI is fully built.
+* Read WAVE's suggestions on how to correct errors and warnings.
+This will help you learn more about accessibility.

 #### DO NOT
 * Automatically assume there are no accessibility problems when no errors or